HorizonTechServ/mobile_buy_sell_backend/README.md

-# 🎓 Arpit Institute Backend API
+# 📱 Mobile Buy & Sell Backend API

-This is a RESTful API for **Arpit Institute**, designed to manage students, receipts, and administrative operations efficiently.
-The backend provides secure, role-based access and handles student registration, fee collection, receipt generation, and user management.
+This is a RESTful API for a **Mobile Buy & Sell** application.
+It allows users to add mobile buying and selling entries, view inventory, and generate bills for sold products.
+The backend is secure, scalable, and built using modern Java Spring technologies.

 ---